Vaibhav24102006/fit-india/README.md

-# fit-india
-Fit India is a web, ai based health &amp; fitness platform that helps users track fitness goals, follow structured workout plans, and promote a healthy lifestyle through digital awareness.
+🏋️‍♂️ Fit India – Digital Fitness & Wellness Platform

+Fit India is a web application designed to encourage a healthy and active lifestyle by providing users with structured fitness content, goal tracking, and wellness awareness.
+The project aligns with the Fit India initiative by promoting physical fitness through technology.

+The platform focuses on simplicity, accessibility, and user engagement, making fitness guidance easy to understand and follow for users of all age groups.